Developer guide

 Adding packages to SymbolicAWEModels itself:

-# Start Julia with the main project
+# Start Julia

 ] # Enter Pkg mode - prompt shows (SymbolicAWEModels) pkg>